open-telemetry/opentelemetry.io/content/en/docs/collector/getting-started.md

    go install github.com/open-telemetry/opentelemetry-collector-contrib/cmd/telemetrygen@latest
    ```

+   The command should install `telemetrygen` inside the local `go/bin`
+   directory.

 3. The `telemetrygen` command generates dummy telemetry for testing.
-In a new terminal window, send some traces to the collector:
+In a new
+   terminal window, send some traces to the collector:

    ```sh
    telemetrygen traces --otlp-insecure --duration 5s